MaWay2000/m/README.md

 - `src/popup.js` – popup script that renders the tracked history and lets the user refresh it on demand
 - `src/popup.css` – styles used by the popup

+## Popup workflow

+When a tracked task leaves the "working" state, the popup now highlights it as **Ready** and provides a **Create PR** action.
+Clicking the button opens the original task link in a new tab and marks the stored status as **PR created** so you can track which tasks already have pull requests in flight.
+All other tasks expose an **Open task** action for quick access to their Codex links.

 ## Load the extension in Firefox

 1. Clone this repository and ensure all files are available locally.